Matthew "Dutch" Tilders

 During the seventies, Dutch fronted such Blues and Boogie bands as the Elks, the Cyril ‘B’ Bunter Band and Mickey Finn.
 In 1980 he formed the ‘R&B Six’, a band that included Charley Elul (drums), Peter Frazer (sax), Suzanne Petersen (flute and vocals), Mick Eliot (guitar) and Dave Murray (bass and vocals).
 This band toured Australia extensively.

 In the meantime, Dutch also worked solo and toured with John Mayall, Taj Mahal, Brownie McGhee and Sonny Terry.
 In 1976, having only heard Dutch, B B King assumed that he was black.
 Brownie and Dutch became best mates simply because Browney believed that the Dutchman was a genuine bluesman, regardless of his racial origins.

 During the latter days of his life he mainly performed as a solo artist and/or with his last band called The Legends Band, though he did enjoy getting together with Geoff Achison doing amazing duo chops.

-Ranking among his favourite guitarists were: Geoff Achison, Kevin Borich and the Emmanuel brothers.
+Ranking among his favourite guitarists were: Kevin Borich, Chris Finnen and the Emmanuel brothers.
 He excuses himself by saying he only plays the guitar as he doesn't know what to do with his hands while he sings.
 He says that the Blues is the song and the guitar is just the accompaniment, like the banjo used to be and the lyre long ago.